odenizgiz/Podcasts-Data/README.md

 # Podcasts Data
-Here you can find a dataset of approximately 10,000 podcasts that I collected from iTunes.
+Here you can find a dataset of approximately 10,000 podcasts that I collected from iTunes, plus a corpus of text which includes the full description of all episodes of these podcasts.

 The file, df_popular_podcasts.csv, is a Pandas dataframe which includes podcast name, the artwork, its genres, the number of the episodes, the duration of the episodes, three different associated URLs and the general description of the podcast.

 The  descriptions of all episodes of each podcast is in a text file, which is named after the particular podcast's position in the dataframe and can be found in the zipped files inside the [/data](https://github.com/odenizgiz/Podcasts-Data/tree/master/data) folder.
 If you download and decompress 11 files here, you will get ~10,000 text files.

 I also added 3 different Jupyter notebooks where you can see how exactly I collected this dataset.
 In the following, I will explain what is in each notebook, and the details of this dataset.